dwshadle/florence-price-catalog/_texts/price-the_broken_bowl.md

 ---
 ## Notes
-[^fn1]: Curtwright's original poem is called "Death."
+[^fn1]: At the Illinois Host House performance in July 1933, the song was listed as "The Bowl is Cracked."
+Curtwright's original poem is called "Death."
 [^fn2]: Some sources, including the original publication for this poem, spell his surname as "Curtright."